 With a Variance proving hardship, grading may encroach into Side or Rear Setbacks no more than 1⁄2 the distance of the setback.
 Grading may not occur in the front setback other than the minimum required for driveway access.

-See additional requirements under LANDSCAPE DESIGN.
+See additional requirements in the Landscape Design Section.

-Q. TREE REMOVAL AND LIMBING
+Q. TREE AND SHRUB REMOVAL AND LIMBING

-REMOVAL OF ANY VEGETATION IS PROHIBITED UNLESS IT IS DEAD, DISEASED, REQUIRED BY A THIRD PARTY FOR DEFENSIBLE SPACE, OR IN THE AREA REQUIRED TO BUILD A HOME.
+REMOVAL OF ANY VEGETATION IS PROHIBITED UNLESS IT IS DEAD, DISEASED, REQUIRED BY THE TRUCKEE FIRE PROTECTION DISTRICT FOR DEFENSIBLE SPACE, OR IN THE AREA REQUIRED TO BUILD A HOME.
 IT IS THE INTENT OF THESE GUIDELINES TO KEEP THE NATURAL LANDSCAPE AS THE DOMINANT IMAGE.